clickeriitb/cubieboard-A20/installing_packages_in_ubuntu.md

 Step 1) put the sdcard into sdcard reader and attach it to computer

-Step 2) Download the file from here
+Step 2) Download the file from [here]

+Step 3) save it on desktop and extract it

-Step 3) open the terminal and type:
+Step 3) open the terminal, go inside the Cubiuntu0.x.x directory and type:

         sudo dd bs=10m if=/home/ashish/Desktop/Cubiuntu0.6.5a-a20.img of=/dev/sdb (press enter)